A complete guide to Zendesk analytics integration in 2026

 -

 Is our help center actually helping?
-We need to know if our self-service options are deflecting tickets or just frustrating people.
+We need to know if our self-service options are deflecting tickets effectively.

 Option 1: Native tools (Zendesk Explore)